Me watching an exciting conversation between Francois Mitjavile (Tertre Roteboeuf) and Anne Bjurner

 2013 Cantelauze was not available for tasting during our visit.

-2010 Corbin Michotte was delightfully strong and potent, yet in great balance, with lots of chocolate and cherries, fatty fruit and tannin with perfect ripeness.
-A beautiful wine with so much character of the soil, and everything fitting perfectly.
+2010 Corbin Michotte was delightfully strong and potent, yet in great balance, with lots of chocolate and cherries, fatty fruit, and tannin with perfect ripeness.
+A beautiful wine with so much character in the soil, and everything fitted perfectly.
 94p.

-1998 Corbin Michotte was truffy with excellent structure, balance, length, velvety fruit and tannin with a delightful sweetness.
+1998 Corbin Michotte was truffy with excellent structure, balance, length, velvety fruit, and tannin with a delightful sweetness.
 Impressive wine.
 93p.
-Cantelauze is Boidron family's property in Pomerol and consists of four parcels - one close to Bonalgue, one close to Le Gay, one close to Grangeneuve and one close to La Patache, which means two parcels on the right part of Pomerol and two parcels on the left part.
+Cantelauze is the Boidron family's property in Pomerol.
+It consists of four parcels - one close to Bonalgue, one close to Le Gay, one close to Grangeneuve, and one close to La Patache, which means two lots on the right part of Pomerol and two parcels on the left one.

-Following the motto "I do it my way", he's made really nice wines for 2013 vintage.
+Following the motto "I do it my way", he's made lovely wines for the 2013 vintage.
 They all show freshness and tasty fruit.
-His style of making is semi-modern, and you can't really accuse him of making flat wines lacking freshness.
-His 2013s showed obvious freshness, life, ripe fruit and ripe tannin, a lot of oak and splendid balance.
-They're not overdone and over-extracted, you really can taste gentle winemaking in 2013.
+His style of making is semi-modern, and you can't accuse him of making flat wines lacking freshness.
+His 2013s showed apparent freshness, life, ripe fruit, ripe tannin, a lot of oak, and splendid balance.
+They're not overdone and over-extracted; you can taste gentle winemaking in 2013.
 Wines from Jean-Philippe Janoueix are consistent from vintage to vintage, thanks to his excellent winemaking skills.
 Weather conditions and related problems caused lighter wines here in 2013.
 2013 Croix Mouton 87p, Le Conseiller 89p, 20 Mille 88p, Sacre Coeur 91-92p, La Croix St.Georges 92+p and La Confession 92+p.
-Particularly Sacre Coeur, L.C.St.G and LC had remarkable ripeness of black fruit, freshness, excellent structure, precision and focus.
+Particularly Sacre Coeur, L.C.St.G, and LC had remarkable ripeness of black fruit, freshness, excellent structure, precision, and focus.

 Francois Estager presented a reasonable line-up of 6 2013s, which tasted lighter than 2012s last year.
 Domaine des Gourdins (St-Emilion) 85p, Domaine de Gachet (Lalande de Pomerol) 85-86p, La Papeterie (Montagne Saint-Emilion) 85p, Plincette (Pomerol) 86p, Haut Maillet (Pomerol) 86p and La Cabanne (Pomerol) 88.
-La Cabanne was the best wine here, with attractive and tasty fruit, very good acidity, balance and a firm finish.
+La Cabanne was the best wine here, with attractive and tasty fruit, excellent acidity, balance, and a firm finish.

 I tasted a range of 2013s, which Nicolas Thienpont owns and consults.
-Puygueraud was fruity with some tannin, light, round and soft.
+Puygueraud was fruity with some tannin, light, round, and soft.
 Easygoing wine for quick consumption.
 85p.
 Trimoulet had nice fruit and ripe tannin and was sappy and nicely made.
-Charming and not too complicated.
+Charming and simple enough.
 85-86p.
-Berliquet displayed an attractive nose, considerably soft fruit and tannin, good structure and a nice aftertaste.
+Berliquet displayed an attractive nose, considerably soft fruit and tannin, good structure, and a nice aftertaste.
 87-88p.
 Larcis Ducasse had black cherries on the nose, very attractive and seductive, sappy and well-balanced, splendid construction, meaty finish.
 Splendid effort.
 90p.
 Pavie Macquin was meaty with soft fruit and tannin.
 Very good structure and very good support of tannin.
 Firm aftertaste.
 Really good for the vintage.
 90p.
 Beausejour was similar to Pavie Macquin.
 90p.
-Puygueraud white (55% S.Blanc + 45% Semillon) had fresh aromas of acacia flower, apple and pear, fine acidity, fine concentration, structure and length on the palate.
-Not bad at all.
+Puygueraud white (55% S.Blanc + 45% Semillon) had fresh aromas of acacia flower, apple, and pear, fine acidity, fine concentration, structure, and length on the palate.
+Pretty good.
 88p.
-Charmes Godard was similar to Puygueraud with the same flavours, same fine acidity and fine complexity.
+Charmes Godard was similar to Puygueraud with the same flavors, same fine acidity, and fine complexity.
 88p.

 UGC tasting of Graves and Pessac-Leognan at Picque Caillou (blind)

-Red wines performed nicely despite 2013 vintage's ugly behaviour in the growing season, while whites were excellent.
-My cherry picks among reds were Domaine de Chevalier, Ferrande, La Louviere and Latour Martillac 91-92p.
-The best wines imho, among whites were: Domaine de Chevalier 94-95p, Pape Clement 94-95p, Smith Haut Lafitte 92-93p, Bouscaut 92p, Carbonnieux 92p, Fieuzal 92p, Larrivet Haut Brion 92p, Malartic Lagraviere 92p and Olivier 92p.
+Red wines performed nicely despite the 2013 vintage's ugly behavior in the growing season, while whites were excellent.
+My cherry picks among reds were Domaine de Chevalier, Ferrande, La Louviere, and Latour Martillac 91-92p.
+The best wines imho, among whites, were: Domaine de Chevalier 94-95p, Pape Clement 94-95p, Smith Haut Lafitte 92-93p, Bouscaut 92p, Carbonnieux 92p, Fieuzal 92p, Larrivet Haut Brion 92p, Malartic Lagraviere 92p and Olivier 92p.

-Both Labegorce and Marquis d'Alesme seemed to struggle a bit in 2013 vintage.
-Labegorce made light and soft wine with an attractive and seductive sweet fruit and tannin, a very good balance, and a soft finish.
+Both Labegorce and Marquis d'Alesme struggled a bit in the 2013 vintage.
+Labegorce made light and soft wine with an attractive, seductive sweet fruit and tannin, a very good balance, and a soft finish.
 88p.
-Marquis d'Alesme was similar to Labegorce, with better acidity and more complexity.
+Marquis d'Alesme was similar to Labegorce, with better acidity and complexity.
 89p.

-Very interesting visit.
+It was an exciting visit.
 New cellar master here since September 2013, Maylis de Labordiere.
-She's not of Bordeaux origin, comes from Beaujolais.
-On my question, "why you chose Bordeaux and not Burgundy" she answered, "many friends of mine told me to go to Bordeaux and take education there, as it is the best place".
-She's a qualified oenologist, young and very dynamic.
+She's not of Bordeaux origin but comes from Beaujolais.
+On my question, "why you chose Bordeaux and not Burgundy" she answered, "Many friends of mine told me to go to Bordeaux and take education there, as it is the best place to do it".
+She's a qualified oenologist, young, and very dynamic.
 Difficult vintage to start one's career anyway!